 I want to point out that GitHub Codespaces is going in the same direction as Gitpod, but [it currently does not support prebuilds and cannot create workspaces from issues and pull requests on a repository's GitHub page.
 Another downside of Codespaces is that it does not support GitHub's competitors, GitLab and Bitbucket.

 Should individual developers use Gitpod or Codespaces?

 Gitpod has a free plan which includes 50 hours per month, which is good enough for occasional side projects but nowhere near what you need when using Gitpod full-time.
 In this case, you have to consider a paid plan.
-Personal accounts do not have to pay for GitHub Codespaces usage, but organization and enterprise accounts must pay.
+Personal accounts on GitHub include a more generous free tier for Codespaces usage.
+But eventually you will have to pay.
 This triggers the question of whether you want to pay for cloud workspaces when you can do unlimited local development on your laptop.

 Gitpod and Codespaces make it possible to develop inside a browser on Chromebooks, iPads, and pretty much any device that runs a modern browser.
 This is a big deal, but it comes with a price tag.
 On the other hand, there is nothing wrong with local development, but you are missing out on a fantastic new workflow that you cannot replicate locally.